telerik/reporting-docs/embedding-reports/display-reports-in-applications/overview.md

 * [WPF Report Viewer]({%slug telerikreporting/using-reports-in-applications/display-reports-in-applications/wpf-application/overview%})

 	The WPF Report Viewer is suitable for WPF and WinForms projects.
-The viewer is built with Telerik UI for WPF controls providing better look and feel, and functionality.
+The viewer is built with Telerik UI for WPF controls providing a better look, feel, and functionality.
 It can operate with an embedded reporting engine or as a client of [Telerik Reporting REST Service]({%slug telerikreporting/using-reports-in-applications/host-the-report-engine-remotely/telerik-reporting-rest-services/overview%}) or [Telerik Report Server](https://www.telerik.com/report-server).

 * [ASP.NET WebForms Report Viewer (obsolete)]({%slug telerikreporting/using-reports-in-applications/display-reports-in-applications/web-application/asp.net-web-forms-report-viewer/overview%})